mrrogercampbell/microsoft-codecamp-lecture-notes/chapter-4-lecture.md

 // Output: System.Double
 ```
 ## Variables
-* A `variable` is a name that refers and or stores a value for later use
+* A `variable` is a name that refers a value for later use
+  * That value maybe stored within the variable or be a reference to where the value is stored in memory

 ### Declaring and Initializing Variables
 * When you create a variable it is called `Variable declaration` or `declaration`